804 – Fleet Vehicle Crash

-4. The Department Safety Officer will present to the board all fleet crashes that have been determined to be “at fault” for their review.
+4. The Department Safety Officer will present to the board all fleet crashes that have been determined to be at fault for their review.

-5. After review, the board will determine any remedial action to be taken regarding the fleet crash as set forth in this policy.
+5. After review, the board will determine any action to be taken regarding the fleet crash as set forth in this policy.

-7. If the board takes “No Action” the disciplinary will be waived, but the at-fault fleet will remain on the employee’s driving record and placement within the disciplinary matrix will not change.
+7. If the board takes “No Action,” the disciplinary will be waived, but the at-fault fleet will remain on the employee’s driving record and placement within the disciplinary matrix will not change.

 VI.
-Remedial Action
+Disciplinary Action

 All employees involved in an at-fault fleet that results in $400 or more in property damages, will take the Driver Safety Course within ninety (90) days of receiving notification from legal, unless waived by the Sheriff or his designee.
-If the employee fails to attend the course within ninety (90) days, they may lose take home privileges for six (6) months.
+If the employee fails to attend the course within ninety (90) days, they may lose vehicle take home privileges for six (6) months.

 1. First Crash: